7 Common Freelance Pricing Mistakes New Freelancers Make

 Discounts without clear trade-offs erode your baseline rate over time.

-What to do instead: If a client pushes back, reduce scope, timeline, or deliverables rather than price.
+What to do instead: if a client pushes back, reduce scope, timeline, or deliverables rather than price.

 Many freelancers keep the same rates for years out of fear.
 Meanwhile, costs rise and skills improve.